surgeon112005/stunning-lab-adventure/README.md

 # stunning-lab-adventure
-TODO: Write code to integrate Gemini API
+TODO: Write code to integrate Gemini API for our skill development website